 If you’re building a new building on the same property, your demolition permit will be issued with your construction permit.
 You don’t need to apply separately.
 If you’re not replacing the building, or plan to get your building permit later, you must apply for a demolition permit and submit drawings.

 Our land use code has special rules for demolition of housing.
-In some cases, you need a permit to build a new building before we can give you a permit to demolish housing.
+In some cases, we won't issue your demolition permit until we have issued your building permit.
 If you’d like to deconstruct your building instead of demolishing it, you may be able to get a deconstruction permit before the building permit is issued.

 The fee for a demolition permit is the base fee per the current fee schedule, plus any additional review fees.
 You may need to pay additional hourly review fees if the disturbed ground area exceeds 750 square feet or deep cuts in the soil or shoring are needed.
 You pay 75 percent of your fees when you submit your plans.
 You pay the remaining fees when you pick up your permit.